panosc-portal/helm-charts/panosc-portal-demo/README.md

 ```
 http://<KubernetesMasterNode>:32407/instances/{instanceId}?token={token}
 ```
-You can get the instance id with the 'add' or 'list' command and create a access token with the 'token' command Use the username and password 'ubuntu' to login.
+You can get the instance id with the 'add' or 'list' command and create a access token with the 'token' command.
+Use the username and password 'ubuntu' to login.

 #### Jupyter notebook